 PREMENSTRUAL SYNDROME (PMS)

 Premenstrual syndrome (PMS) are the symptoms that occur before a period.
-Most women are familiar with some level of discomfort, which is usually treatable by spending a few hours relaxing in our favourite Animal Crossing village.
-However, some women’s symptoms can be very severe to the point where it heavily impacts their daily life.
+Most people who menstruate are familiar with some level of discomfort, which is usually treatable by spending a few hours relaxing in our favourite Animal Crossing village.
+However, some people’s symptoms can be very severe to the point where it heavily impacts their daily life.

-PMS symptoms are very common, and can affect women between the ages of puberty and the menopause.
+PMS symptoms are very common, and can affect people between the ages of puberty and the menopause.
 PMS can affect how you feel both physically and mentally.

 SYMPTOMS OF PMS